mi-erasmusmc/ontobrowser/doc/INSTALL.md

 The *controlled vocabulary* terms must be loaded into the `CTRLD_VOCAB_TERM` table.

 ## Add a Curator
 The SQL DML scripts to add a curator to the OntoBrowser database schema are located in the [mysql](../mysql) directory of the project.
-Use the corresponding DML script for the selected database e.g. [insert_curator_mysql.sql](../mysql/insert_curator_mysql.sql) for Oracle databases.
+Use the corresponding DML script for the selected database e.g. [insert_curator_mysql.sql](../mysql/insert_curator_mysql.sql) for Mysql databases.

 The following is an example on how to add a curator with the username *smith* to the database using Oracle's SQL*Plus command line tool: